 1. Add the diced tomatoes with green chiles and sour cream to the sauce.
 Stir to combine.

-2. Add the shredded chicken to the sauce and stir, coating the chicken completely in the sauce.
+2. Add the shredded chicken to the sauce and stir, coating the chicken entirely in the sauce.

 3. Briefly fry the corn tortillas in a small amount of oil.
 Not enough to make them crispy, just enough to soften and heat briefly.
-This brings out the corn flavoring of the tortillas and also helps keep some texture when baked in the dish.
-This is the same method that is used when making enchiladas.
+Frying brings out the tortillas’ corn flavoring and helps keep some texture when baked in the dish.
+Quick frying is the same method that I use when making enchiladas

-4. Layer the casserole: tortillas, chicken mixture, cheese and repeat.
-Ending with a layer of tortillas topped with cheese on the very top.
+4. Layer the casserole: tortillas, chicken mixture, cheese, and repeat.
+The casserole ends with a layer of tortillas topped with cheese on the very top.
 Bake the casserole until bubbly and warmed throughout.

 How to make King Ranch Chicken Casserole, layering fried tortillas with chicken cream mixture.

 • Use corn tortillas.
-I think traditionally it would be made with flour, but I love using corn tortillas.
-The flavor and texture is perfect for casseroles!
+The flavor and texture are perfect for casseroles!

 • Fry the tortillas briefly before layering.
-This is the same thing I do when making enchiladas.
-A brief frying in a small amount of oil in a cast iron skillet helps bring out the flavor of the tortilla and helps them hold up a bit more against the liquid of the casserole so they’re not mush.
+I use the same method to make enchiladas.
+Quick frying in a small amount of oil in a cast iron skillet helps bring out the flavor of the tortilla.
+It helps them hold up more against the casserole liquid, so they’re not mush.

 • Use leftover or rotisserie chicken.
 Having shredded chicken on hand makes this recipe come together quick and easy!